 A lesson learned from Little League

-Dave Zimmer reviews the act of sportsmanship he witnessed at a little league meeting and its message for all coaches
+Dave Zimmer reviews the act of sportsmanship he witnessed at a little league meeting and its message for all coaches.

 There is a poster from Character Counts that says the following: "A good coach will make you a better player.
 A great coach will make you a better person."
 According to this definition, we should all strive to be a great coach because the opportunity is there.

 Coaches need to seize the opportunity to also teach beyond the sport.
 Your players are a captive audience.
 Take advantage of the opportunities to teach them about character.
-Take advantage of the opportunities to demonstrate and model character.
+Take advantage of the options to demonstrate and model character.

 Role and responsibility

-As coaches, do we need to teach our "
+As coaches, do we need to teach

 It is also our role and responsibility to teach our players the fundamentals of life because those fundamentals will be with them forever.